-- 7.1 The Council has a corporate risk management policy which includes the maintenance and regular review of a risk register. - 7.2 Risk awareness is embedded into the investment performance management process.
+- 7.1 The Council has a corporate risk management policy which includes the maintenance and regular review of a risk register.
+The Fund does not maintain its own risk register; however no specific risks facing the pension fund have been identified at the Council level. - 7.2 Risk awareness is embedded into the investment performance management process.